Why Does My Dog Have Sensitive, Itchy Skin?

 Scratch, scratch, scratch....lick, lick, lick... chew, chew, chew...
 Is your beloved dog excessively scratching and chewing themselves to bits, and you just can't figure out why?!?

-Finding the origin of your dog's sensitive or itchy skin can be an exhausting endeavour as there are so many variables to consider.
-Most of the time these symptoms arise from an allergy and by using elimination techniques, you can determine what the irritant is.
+Pinpointing the origin of your dog's sensitive or itchy skin can be an exhausting endeavour.
+Worse still, you might feel that you've finally found a cure for your dog's scratching, only to discover a new flare up for no obvious reason!
+Most of the time these symptoms arise from an allergy and a process of elimination is required to determine the cause of the irritant.

 If your pet is suffering from itchy, flaky or sensitive skin, fleas may be the cause.
 If left untreated, flea infestations can result in flea dermatitis in the form of hair loss, inflammation and scabs on your dog's skin.